microsoft/fluent-ui-react/.github/CONTRIBUTING.md

 You can also use `gulp bundle:package` to bundle your package with UMD.

-The `main` field is locally set to point to the source to help project references work.
-It will be updated before publish to point to `dist/commonjs/index.js`. `module` and `jsnext:main` (`dist/es/index.js`) and `types` (`dist/es/index.d.ts`) will also be added.
-See `scripts/tasks/publishPrepareTask.ts` for details.
-(Having `types` present earlier with its final value causes problems resolving project references.)
+The `main` and `types` fields are locally set to point to the temporary TypeScript output directory to make TypeScript project references work.
+They will be updated before publish: `main` will point to `dist/commonjs/index.js`, and `types` will point to `dist/es/index.d.ts` (see `scripts/tasks/publishPrepareTask.ts`).

 #### Create `tsconfig.json`